These are the biggest causes of family arguments on Christmas Day

-The average family will spend 11 hours and 6 minutes arguing over the holiday season, according to new research.
+The average family will spend 11 hours and 6 minutes arguing over the holiday season, according to research.

 But there's one day in particular day that causes more arguments than the rest: Christmas Day.

-The research, conducted by Bolsover Cruise Club, found that the peak time for rows on December 25 is just as the afternoon festivities kick off: around 12:06pm.
+Research conducted by Bolsover Cruise Club, found that the peak time for rows on December 25 is just as the afternoon festivities kick off: around 12:06pm.